Hiram man dead after standoff, armed confrontation with police

 During the standoff, Rickabaugh shot at police multiple times, striking vehicles.
 Around 10:45 a.m., Rickabaugh exited his residence and shot at officers.
 He was shot dead by Maine State Police Trooper G.J Naigle and Cpl.
 Paul Casey.

 Both have been placed on administrative leave, as is protocol during fatal police shootings.
-Coate said the Maine Attorney General’s Office is investigating the shooting.
+Cote said the Maine Attorney General’s Office is investigating the shooting.

 Success.
 Please wait for the page to reload.
 If the page does not reload within 5 seconds, please refresh the page.